First Simultaneous Determination of Inclusive and Exclusive $\left|V_{ub}\right|$

 In this letter we report the first simultaneous determination of the absolute value of the Cabibbo-Kobayashi-Maskawa (CKM) matrix element \Vub\ using inclusive and exclusive decays.
 Exclusive determinations of \AbsVub\ focus on reconstructing explicit final states such as $B \to \pi \ell \bar \nu_\ell$~\cite{HFLAV:2022pwe}, $\Lambda_b \to p \mu \bar \nu_\mu$~\cite{Aaij:2015bfa}, or $B_s \to K \, \mu \bar \nu_\mu$~\cite{LHCb:2020ist}, whereas inclusive determinations study $B$ meson decays undergoing $b \to u \ell \bar \nu_\ell$ transitions and are indiscriminate of the $u \to X_u$ hadronization process.
 The world averages of either method are only marginally compatible~\cite{HFLAV:2022pwe}, \begin{linenomath*}

 \end{linenomath*} with a ratio of $ |V_{ub}^{\mathrm{excl.}}| / |V_{ub}^{\mathrm{incl.}}| = 0.84 \pm 0.04$, which deviates 3.7 standard deviations from unity.
 The underlying reason for this tension is unknown.
 New physics explanations are challenging (see e.g. Refs.~\cite{Crivellin:2009sd,Enomoto:2014cta,Bernlochner:2014ova,Umeeda:2022dmz}), leading to some to speculate the existence of until now unaccounted systematic effects~\cite{pdg_Vxb:2020}.
-This motivates the simultaneous determination in a single analysis.
+This motivates the simultaneous determination in a single analysis, in which $B \to \pi \ell \bar \nu_\ell$ and the \bulnu\ rates can be simultaneously extracted and systematic effects can be correlated.

 The presented measurement of inclusive and exclusive $b \to u \ell \bar \nu_\ell$ decays uses the same collision events and a similar analysis strategy as Refs.~\cite{Cao:2021xqf, Belle:2021ymg}.
 Charmless semileptonic decays are reconstructed by relying on the complete reconstruction of the second $B$ meson in the $e^+ e^- \to \Upsilon(4S) \to B \bar B$ process.
 This approach allows for the direct reconstruction of the $X_u$ system of the \bulnu process.
 Specifically, the four-momentum transfer squared, $q^2 = \left( p_B - p_{X_u} \right)^2$, and the number of charged pion candidates of the $X_u$ system, $N_{\pi^\pm}$, can be reconstructed.
 This allows for the separation of \bpizlnu and \bpichlnu from other \bulnu decays.
 The main background in the measurement stems from the much more abundant \bclnu decays and a multivariate suppression strategy is used to reduce this and other background processes.
 Charge conjugation is implied throughout.
 The inclusive \bulnu branching fraction is defined as the average branching fraction of $B^+$ and $B^0$ meson decays.
 Furthermore, we denote $\ell = e, \mu$, and use natural units: $\hbar = c = 1$.